sigmo2nd/creditcoin-mac/README.md

 # Creditcoin Docker for macOS

-This project is a collection of scripts for easily setting up and managing Creditcoin nodes using Docker in a **macOS** environment.
+This project is a collection of scripts for easily setting up and managing Creditcoin nodes using Docker and OrbStack in a macOS environment.

 ## Key Features